Battle royal (professional wrestling): Royal Rampage

 Established in 2022 by All Elite Wrestling (AEW) on their Rampage program, Royal Rampage takes place on the same night as their Dynamite: Blood and Guts event because of the two ring setup used for the eponymous match.
 A modified Rumble rules battle royal, Royal Rampage involves two rings and 20 competitors.
 It starts with two wrestlers in each ring, with a new wrestler entering every 60 seconds to their assigned ring, until all 20 wrestlers have entered (10 in each ring).
 The two final wrestlers from each ring then consolidate into a single ring, where the last wrestler remaining wins the match, with the prize being a future championship match.

-Bardahl Cup
+Copa Bardahl

-The Bardahl Cup (Spanish: Copa Bardahl) is a Lucha Libre AAA Worldwide (AAA) match contested in their TripleMania event.
-The rules are similar to both WWE's Royal Rumble and MLW's Battle Riot where 14 wrestlers compete and two competitors start the match with another competitor enters every 90 seconds.
-Eliminations in the Bardahl Cup, unlike a traditional battle royal, can be by the traditional throwing of throw your opponents over the top rope but also by pinfall or submission.
+The Copa Bardahl (Spanish for Bardahl Cup) is a professional wrestling match based on a traditional battle royal, sponsored by the automotive brand Bardahl.
+The match is usually held annually at Lucha Libre AAA Worldwide's TripleMania events.
+The rules are similar to both WWE's Royal Rumble match and Major League Wrestling's Battle Riot where 12 to 17 wrestlers compete; two competitors start the match with another competitor entering every 90 seconds.
+In addition to eliminating opponents by throwing them over the top rope with both of their feet touching the floor like a traditional battle royal, eliminations can also occur via pinfall or submission.